As a Project neighborhood resident, a shared living experience will include:

 Intentional reflection and learning is integrated into the Project Neighborhood experience.
-Each semester all residents will participate in an IDIS 394 seminar (one-hour credit).
-Students should expect some academic work associated with these seminars (i.e. reading, journals, short papers or presentations).
+Each semester you will participate in an IDIS 394 seminar (one-hour credit).
+As a Project Neighborhood resident, you should expect some academic work associated with these seminars (i.e. reading, journals, short papers or presentations).
 The course meeting times will be set in advance and will be held approximately one Saturday morning per month.
 Costs for the course are covered in the house fee.

 There is a required orientation retreat in the fall prior to classes and at the beginning of second semester.
 Specific dates will be given before the end of this academic year.